openfaas/openfaas.github.io/_posts/2021-05-14-r-templates.md

 R has an ever increasing number of server frameworks available.
 There are templates for the following frameworks (R packages): [httpuv](https://CRAN.R-project.org/package=httpuv), [plumber](https://www.rplumber.io/), [fiery](https://CRAN.R-project.org/package=fiery), [beakr](https://CRAN.R-project.org/package=beakr), [ambiorix](https://ambiorix.john-coene.com/).
 Each of these frameworks have their own pros and cons for building standalone applications.
 But for our serverless purposes, the most important aspect of picking one comes down to support and ease of use.

 In this post I focus on the [plumber](https://www.rplumber.io/) R package and the `rstats-base-plumber` template.
 Plumber is one of the oldest of these frameworks.
-It has gained popularity, corporate adoption, and there are many [examples](https://github.com/rstudio/plumber/tree/master/inst/plumber) and tutorials out there to get you get started.
+It has gained popularity, corporate adoption, and there are many [examples](https://github.com/rstudio/plumber/tree/master/inst/plumber) and tutorials out there to get you started.

 ### Make a new function